Connect to ADB

 install

 This will install gmsaas with all its dependencies.
+For more details about gmsaas installation, please refer to gmsaas user guide.

-Authenticate gmsaas.
+Authenticate

-You need to authenticate gmsaas with the API token you generated in Step 1.
+You need to authenticate gmsaas with the API token you generated in Step 1:

-Configure gmsaas.
+Configure gmsaas

-Next, you need to configure the path to your Android SDK, where ADB is stored.
+Next, you need to configure the path to your Android SDK, where ADB is stored:

-Replace <sdk-path> with the path to your Android SDK installation directory, similar to ANDROID_SDK_ROOT or the deprecated ANDROID_HOME environment variables.
+Replace <sdk-path> with the path to your Android SDK installation directory, similar to the ANDROID_SDK_ROOT or the deprecated ANDROID_HOME environment variables.

 > Warning: gmsaas does not support relative paths, such as sdktools/ or ./sdktools